 • Patients were monitored for neurological toxicities including, but not restricted to, speech disorders, convulsions, and disturbances in consciousness, confusion, disorientation, or coordination, and balance disorders.

-• A basic neurologic examination including the ICE Assessment Tool was performed at baseline (within 48 hours prior to administration of TALVEY) at step-up dose 1 and repeated as clinically indicated after the first symptoms of ICANS are suspected until resolution.
+• A basic neurologic examination including the ICE Assessment Tool was performed at baseline (within 48 hours prior to administration of TALVEY) at SUD-1 and repeated as clinically indicated after the first symptoms of ICANS are suspected until resolution.

 • Neurotoxicity that is not assessed as ICANS was managed per institutional guidelines.
 Patients who experience ICANS grade ≥2 were hospitalized.
 Hospitalization was also required ≥36 hours prior to the initiation of subsequent 2 doses after grade ≥2 ICANS.